Description about topics

 Chief physical complaints and importance feedback

-Provides an overview of the more commonly the signs and symptoms and corresponding diagnostic findings.
+This page helps to assess the database.
+It provides an overview of the more commonly seen signs and symptoms and their corresponding diagnostic findings.

-Establishes a general ranking of needs and concerns on which the Nursing Diagnoses are ordered in constructing the plan of care which can be altered according to the individual client situation.
+Establishes a general ranking of needs and concerns on which the nursing diagnoses are ordered in constructing the plan of care.
+This can be altered according to the individual client's situation.

 Identifies short-term and intermediate goals to be achieved by the client before being "discharged" from nursing care.
 They may also provide guidance for creating long-term goals for the client to work on after discharge.

 The general need or problem (diagnosis) is stated without the distinct cause and signs and symptoms, which would be added to create a client diagnostic statement when specific client information is available.
-For example, when a client displays increased tension, apprehension, quivering voice, and focus on self, the nursing diagnosis of Anxiety might be stated: severe Anxiety related to unconscious conflict, threat to self-concept as evidenced by statements of increased tension, apprehension; observations of quivering voice, focus on self.
+For example, when a client displays increased tension, apprehension, a quivering voice, and focus on self, the nursing diagnosis of Anxiety might be stated as: Severe Anxiety related to unconscious conflict and threat to self-concept, as evidenced by statements of increased tension and apprehension, and observations of a quivering voice and focus on self.

-These lists provide the usual or common reasons (etiology) why a particular need or problem may occur with probable signs and symptoms, which would be used to create the “related to” and “evidenced by” portions of the client diagnostic statement when the specific situation is known.
+These lists provide the usual or common reasons (etiology) why a particular need or problem may occur, along with probable signs and symptoms, which would be used to create the "related to" and "evidenced by" portions of the client diagnostic statement when the specific situation is known.

 Nursing Interventions Classification (NIC) labels are drawn from a standardized nursing language and serve as a general header for the nursing actions that follow.

-Division of Nursing actions are independent—those actions that the nurse performs autonomously; and collaborative— those actions that the nurse performs in conjunction with others, such as implementing physician orders.
 The interventions in this book are generally ranked from most to least common.
-When creating the individual plan of care, interventions would nor- mally be ranked to reflect the client’s specific needs and situation.
-In addition, the division of independent and collaborative is arbitrary and is actually dependent on the individual nurse’s capabilities and hospital and community standards.
+When creating the individual plan of care, interventions would normally be ranked to reflect the client's specific needs and situation.
+In addition, the division of independent and collaborative interventions is arbitrary and is actually dependent on the individual nurse's capabilities, as well as hospital and community standards.

-In this page patients' history for physical status can be done.
-This will help in diagnosis and treatment of patients which include long and short term goals, proposals for further action etc. These all details can be recorded electronically in pdf or jpg format or can be printed out.
+On this page, the patient's history for physical status can be recorded.
+This will help in the diagnosis and treatment of patients, which includes long- and short-term goals, proposals for further action, etc. All these details can be recorded electronically in PDF or JPG format, or they can be printed out.

-Provide your primary care and give him or her a better understanding of patient health.
+Providing your primary care practitioner with this information gives him or her a better understanding of your health.
 It allows your medical practitioner to identify patterns and make more effective decisions based on your specific health needs.

-Your practitioner will work with you to establish a plan to stay healthy and decrease your risk or prevent certain diseases.
+Your practitioner will work with you to establish a plan to stay healthy and decrease your risk of developing certain diseases.

-Document your medical history and share this information with your practitioner.
+Document your medical history and share this information with your practitioner, including:

 Muscle force over joints:

 Muscle stiffness treatments are dependent upon the cause.
-Muscle stiffness due to overuse of skeletal muscle will eventually disappear or common home treatment will help.
-Relief from stiffness
+Muscle stiffness due to overuse of skeletal muscle will eventually disappear on its own, or common home treatments will help.

-1. Resting the muscles, or applying ice packs and heating pads, stretching, or light massaging the muscle.
+Resting the muscles, or applying ice packs and heating pads, stretching, or lightly massaging the muscle.

 This is Ready to food xxxxxxxx Company & their products are healthy and Good in Taste!!